Tutopiya Logo

 When you can recognise the wording instantly, work the full set on the Mensuration topical past paper questions and the Circles quiz to lock the method in.

-Circle formulas feed directly into Solid Geometry, where πr² appears in cylinders and cones, and build on Areas and Perimeters for compound shapes that mix straight and curved edges.
+Circle measurement feeds into Solid Geometry for cylinders, cones and spheres.
+Compound 2D shapes link to Areas and Perimeters.
+For angle reasoning inside circles, see Circle Theorems in Geometry.
 When you are ready to mix topics, the Cambridge IGCSE Maths resource hub lets you move straight from a weak subtopic into the next.

 Common mistakes students make

-- Using diameter in πr² instead of converting to radius first.
+• Using diameter in πr² without halving it first.

 When you need more support

-If circle questions keep tripping you up — especially arcs and sectors — work through the Mensuration topical past paper questions and the Circles quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If arc and sector questions keep tripping you up, work through the Mensuration topical past paper questions and the Circles quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

 How do I revise Circles effectively?
-Read the subtopic notes, label radius and angle on every diagram, then take the Circles quiz.
-Revisit any sector problems you got wrong before moving on.
+Read the subtopic notes, practise both π-form and decimal answers, then take the Circles quiz.
+Revisit sector questions you got wrong before moving on.

 Ready to master Cambridge IGCSE Maths Circles?